 It's important to have a specific idea of what you want to achieve.
 If the goal is vague, you won't know if you're getting closer.
 You should be able to know once you get there, so it's great if it's something you can measure.

-The words we use matter greatly.
+The words you use matter greatly.
 When you write down or say your goal, make sure you use phrases such as "I will" or "we will" rather than "will try" or "would like to".

 Finally, you have to make a commitment.
 If there is a way to take the first step immediately, do it.
-For example, if your aim is to have three public speaking engagements, send a few emails now asking about opportunities, before you start doubting yourself.
+For example, if your aim is to have three public-speaking engagements, send a few emails now asking about opportunities, before you start doubting yourself.

-Another way is to create an accountability system, which could be with a peer group, a mentor or a business coach - someone who you trust to give you a kick if you lose your enthusiasm and remind you why this goal is important to you.
+Another way is to create an accountability system, which could be with a peer group, a mentor or a business coach.
+Someone who you trust to give you a kick if you lose your enthusiasm and remind you why this goal is important to you.